Things to see & do

 - The estate has a very ancient landscape dating back to the 16th century

-Early summer is an idyllic time to follow some of the spectacular South West Coast Path which runs through the estate.
-Cloudless blue skies provide far-reaching views along the Jurassic Coast, and the hedgerows and meadows are awash with wildflowers.
+Fancy getting out for some fresh air in the beautiful early autumn sunshine?
+Follow some of the spectacular South West Coast Path which runs through the estate.
+Bright blue skies provide far-reaching views along the Jurassic Coast.